King Charles Honors Queen Elizabeth on Her Centenary

 Key Takeaways

-King Charles III leads commemorations marking what would have been Queen Elizabeth II's 100th birthday on Tuesday.
-Events include a fashion exhibition at Buckingham Palace and the unveiling of a memorial statue design in St James's Park.
+King Charles III led commemorations marking what would have been Queen Elizabeth II's 100th birthday on April 21st.
+The British royals attended various events to honor her legacy, including a fashion exhibition at Buckingham Palace and the unveiling of memorial statues in London.

-• New charity launched to restore community spaces across the UK
+• A new charity, the Queen Elizabeth Trust, was launched with £40 million funding to restore community spaces across the UK.

 To mark the anniversary of her birth, King Charles and Queen Camilla visited an exhibition titled 'Queen Elizabeth II: Her Life in Style' at Buckingham Palace.
 The exhibition features over 300 items from the late queen's wardrobe, including her wedding dress and outfit worn for the London 2012 Olympics opening ceremony.